Vyral/ben-taylor-recruiting/_posts/2018-10-15-the-key-to-creating-a-successful-estate-agency-with-keller-williams.md

 In the end, what resonates most with people is what you believe in.
 If you believe what I believe, then we have a much better chance at connecting.
 I believe that clients’ interests need protecting, particularly in a system that allows a buyer or seller to pull out at any stage right up to the exchange of contract.&nbsp;

-So before you go out there and say, “Hey listen to me, everyone!”
-Get ready with what you’re going to say and make sure what you’re going to say is worthwhile before you say it.
+So before you go out there and say, “Hey listen to me, everyone,” get ready with what you’re going to say and make sure what you’re going to say is worthwhile before you say it.
 The things that we teach revolve around protecting clients and protecting clients’ interests. **That is a “why” that most clients will find most appealing**.

-To those of you who are interested in how Keller Williams helps people build the big “why”s &nbsp;for their lives, we actually run courses called “1,3, 5” and “4-1-1”, which I’ll be running videos on in the near future.
+To those of you who are interested in how Keller Williams helps people build the big “why”s &nbsp;for their lives, we actually run courses called “1,3, 5” and “4-1-1,” which I’ll be running videos on in the near future.

 If you are looking to start out in an estate agency and build your own business using our unique structure, then get in touch today.
 Don't hesitate to [contact us](http://kwuk.com/contact.html){: target="_blank"}!